-- (1) Each module is passed by the positive evaluation of course examinations for the individual courses. - (2) For course examinations for lectures and courses of the studies induction and orientation stage, the course instructor has to specify and announce the examination method (written or oral) before the start of the course. - (3) The evaluation criteria of courses with continuous performance assessment are specified and announced by the course instructor before the start of the course. - (4) The evaluation of courses of the Individual Choice of Specialisation acc. to §6 par.
+- (1) Each module is passed by the positive evaluation of course examinations for the individual courses. - (2) For course examinations for lectures, the course instructor has to specify and announce the examination method (written or oral) before the start of the semester. - (3) The evaluation criteria of courses with continuous performance assessment are specified and announced by the course instructor before the start of the semester. - (4) The evaluation of courses of the Individual Choice of Specialisation acc. to §6 par.
 2 and the Interdisciplinary Skills acc. to §6 par.
-3 is regulated by the curricula the courses are taken from.
+3 is regulated by the curricula the courses are taken from. - (5) Modules and courses selected from other study programmes are subject to the examination regulations of the curriculum they are taken from.
+For extra-curricular Minors the examination regulations acc. to this curriculum apply.